 - Transitional Justice

-New England Law also offers a wealth of international law studies and opportunities for aspiring international lawyers, including an International Law Pathway, Immigration Law concentration, and more.
+New England Law also offers a wealth of international law studies and opportunities for aspiring international lawyers, including an International Law concentration, Immigration Law certificate program, and more.

 CILP Field Placements and International Externships

 Spend a full semester doing the work of a real international lawyer in an epicenter of the international legal community.
-CILP sponsors semester-long for-credit externships in international law with the U.S. State Department, the International Bar Association, the International Criminal Court, and the Special Tribunal for Lebanon at The Hague.
+CILP sponsors semester-long for-credit externships in international law with the U.S. State Department, the International Bar Association, the International Criminal Court, the Special Tribunal for Lebanon at The Hague, and more.

 International Law and Policy Projects